kubevious/rules-library/README.md

 # Kubevious Rules Library

-This repository represents a library of rules for [Kubevious CLI](https://github.com/kubevious/cli) project to validate errors (typos, conflicts, misconfigurations) and violations of compliance and security best-practices in Kubernetes and related cloud-native projects.
+This repository represents a library of rules for [Kubevious CLI](https://github.com/kubevious/cli) project to validate errors (typos, conflicts, misconfigurations) and violations of compliance and security best practices in Kubernetes and related cloud-native projects.

+Kubevious rules are expressed in a domain-specific language called [Kubik](https://github.com/kubevious/kubik).

 ## Library Rules